-WorldEdit can't be used on Realms, Windows 10, Bedrock, or Pocket Edition versions.
-These versions of Minecraft have limited or no mod support. :(
+WorldEdit can't be used on Realms, Windows 10 Edition, Bedrock Edition, or Pocket Edition versions.
+These versions of Minecraft have limited or no mod support.
+Note that "Windows 10 Edition" refers to a specific Edition of Minecraft, not the Java Edition running on a Windows 10 computer.